priyanmuthu/priyanmuthu.github.io/_projects/2015-03-28-SmartLockScreen.md

 ---
-title: "SmartLockScreen : A context-aware lock-screen for android"
+title: "SmartLockScreen"
-excerpt: "*Released in XDA &#124; Open-Source*"
+excerpt: "A context-aware lock-screen for android"
 collection: "projects"
 permalink: /projects/SmartLockScreen/
 redirect_from: